jeedom/core/docs/en_US/jsonrpc_api.md

 -   string key: (optional), key of the desired summary, if empty then Jeedom you return the summary for all the keys

-JSON EqLogic API
+API JSON EqLogic
 ================

-:: all eqLogic
+eqLogic::all
 ------------

 Returns a list of all equipment

-eqLogic :: fullById
+eqLogic::fullById
 -----------------

 Returns a device and its commands as well as the states of these